Pete1232/vallonde/README.md

 (don't forget to export the environment variables).

 Once that's done clone down this repo into the container and run all the tests.

+#### Running tests against lambda
+The integration test pack includes tests that can be run against Lambda functions.
+However, since creating a Lambda function depends on a build package being created and uploaded these have been placed in a different test scope.

+Run the tests for lambda with `sbt lt:test`